DAR’s education program is designed to:

 See our contacts page for mailing addresses.

-The Division of Aquatic Resources’ Education Project is supported by the Federal Aid in Sport Fish Restoration Program, which provides funding to states for a large number of aquatic resource education activities.
+The Division of Aquatic Resources’ Education Program is supported by the U.S. Fish and Wildlife Service’s Sport Fish Restoration Program, which provides funding to states for a large number of aquatic resource education activities.